Lenton (surname): History

 Archdeacon Alexander de Pershore would become friends with Thomas de Lenton's kinsman, gentleman John de Lenton, a landowner, with property in Long Ditch, Westminster.
 John de Lenton, had a dislike for King Edward, and he and the Archdeacon would be involved in a plot to heist the Kings treasury, known as the 1303 Westminster Abbey Royal Treasury and Refectory raids.
 The treasure, possibly including Llywelyn's coronet, was stolen at a time the King could ill afford it, and found its way into the hands of people across London.
 Silver goblets were dredged from the Thames, and treasure found littering the churchyard, and in brothels and pawn shops.
 The raids caused outrage, as the Archdeacon and several monks were soon suspected of having committing an 'inside job' on the King's treasury, in the supposedly impregnable Pyx Chamber of Westminster Abbey.
 The King imprisoned the Abbott and Monks at the Tower of London, but they were released when accomplice Richard of Pudlicott, signed a false confession.
 From further investigations however, John de Lenton became suspected of involvement.
 He was found in possession of a key to the Abbey refectory, and was indicted.
 Much of the treasure was recovered and the crown jewels would be moved to the Tower of London thereafter.

+In 1385 John Lenton served as Member of Parliament for Shoreham a Royal Port and one of the most important Channel ports in 12th and 13th centuries.